 In short, yes, all business owners should consider taking out a life insurance policy.
 Running a business itself costs time, energy, and resources.
 Business owners need to ensure that their loved ones are left behind without financial worry once they are gone.

-Death benefits from life insurance policies are typically not affected by income tax.
+Death benefits from life insurance to an estate are typically not affected by income tax.
 These benefits can be used to pay for outstanding debts, funerals, housing costs, education, and more.
 Business owners should take on the responsibility of leaving their family financially secure and in good hands through a life insurance policy.

 Term Life Insurance for Business Owners